Open Search

 If you want to practice as an MFT in California, it’s helpful to earn your degree from a California-based university, like Alliant International University.
 Our California School of Professional Psychology offers a COAMFTE-accredited MFT masters program and doctoral program.
 We are one of the few California universities to possess this gold-standard credential.

-In addition to being COAMFTE-accredited, our MFT programs include hands-on training, flexible schedules, and cultural competency training.
+In addition to being COAMFTE-accredited, our MFT programs include hands-on clinical training, flexible schedules, and cultural competency training.
 You can also attend classes online or on campus, depending on your preference.

 Learn more about the exceptional MFT programs at Alliant today.